React Js vs Angular – which is best JavaScript Framework

 Any developer with an essential comprehension of JavaScript would have the option to get acquainted with React and begin making exceptionally responsive applications very quickly.

 • Efficiency In JavaScript, reusable code is extricated to a function or class.
 In React, it can be well-written as a component.
-By incorporating reusable components, and thusly helping limit the violations of the DRY principle, React speeds up development and makes it more efficient.
+By incorporating reusable components, and thus helping limit the violations of the DRY principle, React speeds up development and makes it more efficient.

 • Quick rendering React’s Virtual DOM accomplishes high application performance and satisfying user experience while making your developer’s work quicker.